Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: System Model

-\begin{remark}[Role of hard vs.\ soft constraint] Constraint~\eqref{eq:c4} is the \emph{hard} battery floor that defines the feasible set of problem~\eqref{prob:main}.
-In the game formulation of Section~\ref{sec:game}, the battery penalty term in utility~\eqref{eq:utility} provides a \emph{soft} surrogate: as $\CB_m(t)\downarrow\CBmin$, the penalty diverges, making it individually irrational to deplete the battery.
-In Algorithm~\ref{alg:hbag}, both mechanisms are active simultaneously: Step~4 enforces $P_{m,t}^{max}$ (which implicitly enforces constraint~\eqref{eq:c4} through the dynamic power bound of equation~\eqref{eq:dynpower}), while the battery-aware Lagrangian in equation~\eqref{eq:lagrangian_ea} provides the soft penalty.
-The two are complementary: the hard constraint guarantees feasibility, and the soft penalty guides the algorithm toward energy-efficient solutions within the feasible set. \end{remark}
+where constraint~\eqref{eq:c4} is the \emph{energy sustainability constraint}.
+Problem~\eqref{prob:main} remains NP-hard because it strictly subsumes the fixed-charge network flow structure identified.
+Constraint~\eqref{eq:c4} serves as the \emph{hard} battery floor defining feasibility.
+In the game formulation (Section~\ref{sec:game}), the battery penalty term in utility~\eqref{eq:utility} provides a complementary \emph{soft} surrogate: as $\CB_m(t)\downarrow\CBmin$, the penalty diverges, making overdraft individually irrational.
+These two mechanisms are active simultaneously in Algorithm~\ref{alg:hbag}: the dynamic bound~\eqref{eq:dynpower} guarantees feasibility, while the soft penalty guides convergence toward energy-efficient solutions within the feasible set---their complementary roles are quantified in the ablation study (Table~\ref{tab:ablation}).